tibordp/pyncette/docs/usage.md

 ## Updating dynamic tasks

-When calling `schedule_task` on an existing dynamic task instance, Pyncette provides safety guarantees to prevent race conditions and schedule starvation.
+When calling `schedule_task` on an existing dynamic task, the task spec (including arguments and schedule) will be updated.
+By default, `schedule_task` will fail if the task is currently executing to avoid race conditions.

-### Default behavior (safe mode)

-By default, `schedule_task` operates in safe mode:

 ```python
 @app.dynamic_task()